5 Tips for Happier Flights with Kids

 living outside travel

 Travel is so awesome for kids.
 They get to expand their horizons, learn about new cultures, and meet Great Aunt Tilly for the first time.
-What’s less awesome is the whole airports-and-flights part of the deal, especially as we all try to avoid COVID and flight cancellations.
+What’s less awesome is the whole airports-and-flights part of the deal.

 When traveling with kids, hectic airports and claustrophobic planes create a perfectly calibrated environment for unprecedented meltdowns.
 So while you’re planning your itinerary and packing up your kids’ sandals and snorkel gear, remember to do another kind of preparation.
 A little thinking ahead can be the difference between “Ok, that flight wasn’t actually so bad” and “That flight was so horrible I’ve decided to leave my child in Orlando with Great Aunt Tilly.”